Skip to main content

 1944-1947

-Moberly (PF‑63), originally designated as PG‑171, was reclassified PF‑63 on 15 April 1943; laid down as Scranton under Maritime Commission contract by Globe Shipbuilding Co., Superior, Wis., 3 November 1943; launched 26 January 1944; sponsored by Mrs. Howard J. Snowden; renamed Moberly 28 June 1944; placed in service from 1 to 7 September during transfer to Houston, Tex., for completion of construction by Brown Shipbuilding Co.; and commissioned at Houston 11 December 1944, Lt.
-Comdr.
+Scranton, originally designated as PG‑171, then reclassified PF‑63 on 15 April 1943, was laid down under a Maritime Commission contract (M. C. Hull 1476) at Superior, Wisc., by Globe Shipbuilding Co., on 3 November 1943; launched 26 January 1944; sponsored by Mrs. Howard J. Snowden; renamed Moberly on 28 June 1944; placed in service from 1 to 7 September during transfer to Houston, Texas, for completion of construction by Brown Shipbuilding Co.; and commissioned at Houston, Texas, on 11 December 1944, Lt.
+Cmdr.
 Leslie B. Tollaksen, USCG, in command.

-After shakedown off Bermuda, Moberly reported to the Atlantic Fleet 8 February 1945 for escort duty.
-Assigned to TG 60.1, she departed Norfolk, Va., 22 February in the screen of North African bound convoy UGS‑76.
-She reached Oran, Algeria, 10 March, thence sailed the 18th with westbound GUS‑76.
-Transferred to TG‑60.7 on 29 March, she joined the eastbound convoy UGS‑82 in mid-Atlantic and returned to Oran 8 April.
-Once again, the frigate sailed for the United States 17 April.
-The escorts left the convoy off New York about noon 5 May and beaded for Boston.
+After shakedown off Bermuda, Moberly reported to the Atlantic Fleet on 8 February 1945 for escort duty.
+Assigned to Task Group (TG) 60.1, she departed Norfolk, Va., on 22 February in the screen of North African bound convoy UGS‑76.
+She reached Oran, Algeria, on 10 March, then sailed on the 18th with westbound GUS‑76.
+Transferred to TG 60.7 on 29 March, she joined the eastbound convoy UGS‑82 in mid-Atlantic and returned to Oran on 8 April.
+Once again, the frigate sailed for the United States on 17 April.
+The escorts left the convoy off New York about noon on 5 May and beaded for Boston.

-In company with Atherton (DE‑169) and Amick (DE168), Moberly approached Buzzards Bay late that afternoon, only 2 days before Germany surrendered.
+In company with the escort vessels Atherton (DE‑169) and Amick (DE168), Moberly approached Buzzards Bay late that afternoon, only two days before Germany surrendered.
 At 1854, on orders from CTG 60.7 in Ericsson (DD‑440), then at the southern entrance to the Cape Cod Canal, the ships turned about to search for a German submarine off Block Island.
-At 1740, U‑853 had torpedoed and sunk Black Point within sight of Point Judith, R.I., as the American collier headed for Boston.
+At 1740, U‑853 (24-year old Oberleutnant zur See Helmut Fromsdorf in command) had torpedoed and sunk Black Point (Charles E. Prior, Master) within sight of Point Judith, R.I., as the American collier headed for Boston.

-Moberly operated between Boston and New York until 31 July when she sailed with three other frigates for the Pacific.
-She transited the Panama Canal 8 August and reached Pearl Harbor the 23d.
-Six days later Moberly and Gladwyne (PF‑62) sailed for the Marshall Islands to begin weather station and plane guard patrols.
-The frigates reached Majuro 5 September, and during the next 6 months they alternated on patrolling their assigned area out of Majuro and later out of Kwajalein.
+Moberly operated between Boston and New York until 31 July 1945 when she sailed with three other frigates for the Pacific.
+She transited the Panama Canal on 8 August and reached Pearl Harbor, Territory of Hawaii, on the 23rd.
+Six days later, Moberly and Gladwyne (PF‑62) sailed for the Marshall Islands to begin weather station and plane guard patrols.
+The frigates reached Majuro on 5 September, and during the next six months alternated on patrolling their assigned area out of Majuro and later out of Kwajalein.

-Moberly returned to the west coast early in April 1946 and subsequently served in the 13th Naval District.
-She decommissioned 12 August 1946.
-Authorized by the Secretary of the Navy for disposal 29 August, Moberly was struck from the Navy list 23 April 1947.
-She was sold for scrapping to Franklin Shipwrecking Co., Hillside, N.J., 27 October 1947.
+Moberly returned to the west coast early in April 1946 and subsequently served in the Thirteehth Naval District.
+She was decommissioned on 12 August 1946.
+Authorized by the Secretary of the Navy for disposal on 29 August, Moberly was stricken from the Navy Register on 23 April 1947.
+She was sold for scrapping to Franklin Shipwrecking Co., Hillside, N.J., on 27 October 1947.

-Moberly received one battle star for World War II service.
+Moberly received one battle star for her World War II service, for her part in the antisubmarine action of 6 May 1945.